Pain (musical project): History

 Pain's self-titled debut was released in 1997, and since then Pain has released six more albums and a DVD.
 Starting with their second, all of Pain's albums have made the Swedish charts, thanks in large part to hit singles such as "End of the Line", "Shut Your Mouth", and "Same Old Song".
 In early February 2006, Blabbermouth.net reported that Pain had signed with Roadrunner Records.
 Currently, Pain is under the Nuclear Blast Records banner.

 In 2008, Pain was on tour as a supporting performer for the Finnish symphonic power metal band Nightwish.
 During this tour singer Peter Tägtgren, drummer David Wallin, and bassist Johan Husgafvel were assaulted by a gang in Leipzig.
 Tägtgren received 10 stitches in his face, Wallin suffered a concussion and stitches to his head, and Husgafvel had his nose broken.

 Pain supported Nightwish on the second half of their Dark Passion Play World Tour, along with Finnish pop rock band Indica, beginning with the first show in London, UK on 11 March 2009.
 Pain released their seventh album, You Only Live Twice, on 3 June 2011 via Nuclear Blast.
 They released their eighth studio album entitled Coming Home on 9 September 2016.

+The ninth album called I Am was released on 17 May 2024.